jiazhen-code/PhD/README.md

 + VHE-base, VHE-iac, and VHE-icc use COCO 2014 images (including both train and val).
 You can directly download the images from the [COCO website](https://cocodataset.org/#download).

 + VHE-ccs uses our AI-generated images.
-You can download it into `CCS_images` from the following links: [Google Drive](https://drive.google.com/file/d/1Ex7kRqIsG2oYdl4BPIC392pxuwnwML1m/view?usp=drive_link) or [Baidu Drive](https://pan.baidu.com/s/1dnZJDOAc3q419p-VwIViFw?pwd=a7xi).
+You can download it into `CCS_images` from the following links: [Google Drive](https://drive.google.com/file/d/1qYW6TfW-C8qz_9gXOpw2BwE-2DyN9NP-/view?usp=drive_link).

 ## Data Organization